The League of Women Voters is Turning 100!

 Today we are faced with many challenges that threaten to compromise our democracy.
 Our efforts to support voting rights and to fight against voter suppression and discrimination at the local, state and national levels have been very successful, and this has been achieved primarily by educating and empowering voters, circulating special petitions, and intervening in several critical court cases.

-The League’s historic commitment to register, educate and mobilize voters is not only stronger, but more effective than ever, utilizing such tools as Voter's Edge—a cutting-edge election information website utilized by millions of voters each election cycle.
+The League’s historic commitment to register, educate and mobilize voters is not only stronger, but more effective than ever, utilizing such tools as VOTE411.org—a cutting-edge election information website utilized by millions of voters each election cycle.

-Dora Rose, Deputy Director of the LWVC, had this to say about the LWVC's work to come:
+Jo Nicholas, President of the LWV North Carolina, had this to say about the state League's work to come:

 We will continue to fight voter discrimination and to keep secret money out of our elections to ensure that our elections are fair, free and accessible.
 We’ll also continue to push for improved access to housing as well as recognizing that Climate Change is a scientific reality that must be addressed to ensure a sustainable planet for everyone.